 When the swelling started

-If you’ve had severe swelling (edema) in the past
+If you’ve had severe swelling in the past

 What medicines you’re taking

-What other health conditions you have, such as high blood pressure, heart disease, or diabetes
+What other health conditions you have.
+These might be high blood pressure, heart disease, or diabetes.

 Treatment for lymphedema

 Treatment depends on how severe the problem is.
-Treatment includes ways to help prevent and manage the condition, and may include:
+Treatment focuses on ways to help prevent and manage the condition.
+It may include:

 Bandages.
-Wearing a compression sleeve or elastic bandage may help to move fluid, and prevent the buildup of fluid.
+Wearing a compression sleeve or elastic bandage may help to move fluid.
+It can also prevent fluid buildup.

 Diet and weight management.
-Eating a healthy diet and controlling body weight is an important part of treatment.
+Eating a healthy diet and controlling your weight are an important part of treatment.

-Keeping the arm raised.
-Raising the arm above the level of the heart when possible lets gravity help drain the fluid.
+Elevation.
+Raising your arm above the level of your heart when possible lets gravity help drain the fluid.

 Preventing infection.
-It’s important to protect the skin in the affected area from drying, cracking, infection and skin breakdown.
-Your healthcare provider will advise you about how to care for your skin and nails to help prevent problems.
+It’s important to protect the skin in the affected area from drying, cracking, infection, and skin breakdown.

 Massage therapy.
-Massage by someone trained in lymphedema treatment can help move fluid out of the swollen area.
+Massage by a certified lymphedema therapist can help move fluid out of the swollen area.

 Working with your healthcare provider

-Talk with your doctor about what you can do to try to prevent lymphedema from happening to you.
-Make these precautions part of your daily habits and plan to follow them for the rest of your life.
+Talk with your doctor about what you can do to try to keep lymphedema from happening to you.
+Make these precautions part of your daily habits.
+Plan to follow them for the rest of your life.

 Compare your hands and arms.
 Look at them in the mirror.
 Learn what's normal for you so you can notice changes right away.
 If lymphedema does develop, let your doctor know right away.
-There are things you can do to try to keep it from getting worse.
+You can take steps to try to keep it from getting worse.

 News & Publications